mrdkaizer/CS448_Project/other/README.md

 # CS448_Project
-Here you can find all the other tools/algorithms we used.
+Here you can find the report.